Welcome to today's edition of the Rush 24-7 podcast.

 Here is what really happened.

-This guy looks like he's up to no good or he's on drugs or something.
+This guy looks like he's up to no good, or he's on drugs or something.

 It's raining.

-He's a walking around looking about.
+He's just walking around looking about.

 He looks black.